ibmdb/python-ibmdb/README.md

 ## Components

 1. The **ibm_db** contains:
-   * **ibm_db** driver: Python driver for IBM DB2 and IBM Informix databases.
-Uses the IBM Data Server Driver for ODBC and CLI APIs to connect to IBM DB2 and Informix.
+   * **ibm_db** driver: Python driver for IBM Db2 for LUW, IBM Informix and IBM Db2 for z/OS databases.
+Uses the IBM Data Server Driver for ODBC and CLI APIs to connect to IBM Db2 for LUW and Informix.
-   * **ibm_db_dbi**: Python driver for IBM DB2 and IBM Informix databases that complies to the DB-API 2.0 specification.
+   * **ibm_db_dbi**: Python driver for IBM Db2 for LUW and IBM Informix databases that complies to the DB-API 2.0 specification.
    Checkout the [README](https://github.com/ibmdb/python-ibmdb/tree/master/IBM_DB/ibm_db) for getting started with ibm_db and ibm_db_dbi

 <a name="prereq"></a>